devlikeapro/waha/README.md

 Now go ahead, open the second whatsapp and send to our WhatsApp HTTP API a text message!
 It must reply the same text.

+If you try to send an image the "echo server" will send a path to the downloaded file.

 # Environment variables

 ## Common